Paul Minick

 Paul Daniel Minick (December 17, 1899 – December 22, 1978) was an American football player and coach and film actor.

-Early years
+Early life

 Minick was born in 1899 at Villisca, Iowa.
 He attended West High School in Des Moines, Iowa.

 University of Iowa

 Minick enrolled at the University of Iowa in 1919 and played college football for the Iowa Hawkeyes football teams from 1920 to 1922, including the undefeated 1921 and 1922 teams.
 At the end of the 1922 season, Minick won first-team honors on both the 1922 All-Big Ten Conference football team and the 1922 All-America college football team.

 USC coach and Hollywood actor

 After graduating from Iowa, Minick moved to Los Angeles where he became an assistant coach for the 1925 USC Trojans football team.
 He served as the line coach under head coach Howard Jones who had previously coached Iowa while Minick was a player.

 While in Los Angeles, Minick also acted in Hollywood movies, including College Days (1926), One Minute to Play (1926), Forever After (1926), The Poor Nut (1927), and The Drop Kick (1927).
 He also worked for a time as a gardener and caretaker of Gloria Swanson's estate in Beverly Hills.